tekstop/Inline-Image-upload/Readme.md

 and using the included inlineForm js will append an hidden form that will allow for easy image upload.

 The user still has to take care of the submitted form (to upload the new image in the background or refresh the page)
+This can be done by implementing or over writing the submit method in the inlineForm.js